NatalyaKhvan/mlb-history-project/README.md

 # MLB History Web Scraping & Streamlit App

-This project scrapes historical baseball data from the Major League Baseball History website, stores it in a SQLite database, and visualizes insights using an interactive Streamlit app.
+This project scrapes historical **pitching data** from the Major League Baseball History website, stores it in a SQLite database, and visualizes insights using an interactive Streamlit app.

 ## Project Structure

+- `data/`
-- `data/` – CSV files of raw and processed data
+  - `raw/` – Raw CSV files of pitching data for each year
+  - `processed/` – Cleaned CSV files ready for database import
 - `notebooks/` – Exploratory analysis and visualizations
 - `src/` – Python scripts for:
-  - Web scraping
+  - Web scraping pitching statistics
   - Database import
   - Database query
   - Streamlit app